The Difference Between LGR and Conventional Dehumidifiers November 7, 2016 – Posted in: Blog, Dehumidifiers, Industrial

 Saturation measurements are taken at 90 percent humidity and at 90 degrees Fahrenheit.
 This represents more extreme conditions, and it gives a prospective buyer an idea of what a dehumidifier’s maximum potential is.
 Dehumidifiers can remove much more water in saturation conditions than AHAM conditions, so take that into account when comparing the two.

 At Aer Industries, we offer a huge selection of the equipment you need to deliver results for your clients.
 This includes a wide range of both conventional dehumidifiers and LGR dehumidifiers.
 Our conventional selection includes models like the B-Air® Vantage VG-1500, which removes between 75 and 99 pints of water per day in AHAM conditions.
 We also offer a huge selection of LGR dehumidifiers, like the B-Air® Vantage LGR VG-3000, which removes more than 100 pints of water each day at AHAM conditions.

 Cost is important, too, and the VG-1500 runs $1,350 as compared to $2,799 for the LGR VG-3000.
 You’ll have to assess your budget and your needs before deciding which of these models is for you or deciding to explore other options from other quality brands like BluDri®.

 Aer Industries: Experts in Water Damage Restoration Equipment

 At Aer Industries, we take great pride in delivering the tools and equipment water-damage restoration professionals need to do their jobs and deliver the results that clients expect.
-When you want the best in water damage restoration equipment, trust us for LGR dehumidifiers, conventional dehumidifiers and so much more.
+When you want the in water damage restoration equipment, trust us for LGR dehumidifiers, conventional dehumidifiers and so much more.

 Browse our selection of water damage restoration equipment today and contact one of our experts by calling 855.345.3555 with any questions.